Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Background reduction

-Figure \ref{figure:masssemifinal} shows the dimuon invariant mass spectrum for events that meet the semi-final selection criteria listed in Table \ref{cuts}.
-The histograms represent the estimated SM backgrounds and various light neutral gauge boson (Z$^{\prime}$) masses ($M_{Z^{\prime}} =$ 50 and 100 GeV) generated based on the LV simplified model, with a dark matter mass of $M_{\chi_{1}} = 1$ GeV.
+Figure \ref{figure:masssemifinal} displays the dimuon invariant mass spectrum for events that satisfy all the final selection criteria outlined in Table \ref{cuts}, except the cut: \( 0.9 \times M_{Z^{\prime}} < M_{\mu^{+}\mu^{-}} < M_{Z^{\prime}} + 25 \).
+Additionally, contributions from \(e^+\mu^-\) pairs have been subtracted.
+These histograms represent the estimated SM backgrounds and various light neutral gauge boson (Z$^{\prime}$) masses ($M_{Z^{\prime}} =$ 50 and 100 GeV) generated based on the LV simplified model, with a dark matter mass of $M_{\chi_{1}} = 1$ GeV.

-Based on the semi-final selection analysis previously discussed, the SM background is notably diminished.
-Additionally, the Drell-Yan background is eliminated.
+Based on the final selection analysis previously discussed, the SM background is notably diminished.
+Additionally, the Z boson background is eliminated.
 As a result, signal events are distinguishable from the SM background.